jasonhu09/2020-sensor-miniproject/report.md

 ### 4. Would it be better to have the server poll the sensors, or the sensors reach out to the server when they have data?

 I believe it would be better to have the server poll the sensors.
-The sensors are measuring data in short time intervals so you can have a server poll the sensors whenever data is required.
+The sensors are constantly measuring data in short time intervals so you can have a server poll the sensors only when data is required.
 Sensors reaching out to the server whenever they have data can potentially be very costly because of these short time intervals.
+Also, the server would spend a lot of time waiting if the sensors reach out whenever they have data.